vgs-samples/vgs-collect-show-android-jetpack-compose-demo/README.md

-# VGS Collect/Show SDK with Jeptack Compose
+# VGS Collect/Show SDK.
+Jetpack Compose Demo

 This examples shows how easily you can integrate VGS Collect/Show SDKs with Jetpack Compose.